 Edinboro Geosciences students have interned at the state Department of Environmental Protection, PA Department of Transportation, Western PA Port Authority, Environmental Coordination Services and Recycling, Wyoming County (N.Y.) and McHenry County (Illinois) Conservation Districts, Edinboro Wastewater Treatment Facility, U.S. Forest Service, Asbury Woods Nature Center, Moody and Associates Consulting, Environmental Remediation and Recovery, Student Conservation Association, Tom Ridge Environmental Center, Keystone State Park, The Pittsburgh Zoo, Carnegie Science Museum, Fairview Township – Erie County, Double Boar Ranch – Shippenville, Pennsylvania Game Commission, Tetra Tech – Union City Camp, Flagship Niagara and other locations.

-While some Edinboro University majors require an internship, cooperative education, student teaching or research experience, many students elect to pursue an internship to augment their educational portfolio.
+While some PennWest Edinboro majors require an internship, cooperative education, student teaching or research experience, many students elect to pursue an internship to augment their educational portfolio.
 Every major has one or more designated internship directors to assist students with identifying opportunities and coordinating credits.

 Students who are interested in internship experiences are encouraged to contact the Geosciences Department internship coordinator, or visit the Center for Career Development’s internship webpages for more information.